GaryAustin1/custom-properties/tle-custom-properties/README.md

 Once you have the installer loaded:

 Create a custom schema to load a copy of custom-properties into.
-Note this extension name should be meaningful like `roles`, `user_roles`, `custom_teams`, etc.
+Note this schema name should be meaningful like `roles`, `user_roles`, `custom_teams`, etc.
-The extension name will be used to call functions from RLS and as the name for the property in the app_metadata jwt if you decide to use that.
+The schema name will be used to call functions from RLS and as the name for the property in the app_metadata jwt if you decide to use that.

 In the SQL editor:
 ```sql